Brown Lip Contour 101: Your Step-by-Step Guide

 This is where the magic happens.
 Using a sharpened lip liner, begin by defining your Cupid’s bow with a small “X.” Then, trace the outer line of your top and bottom lips, starting from the center and working your way to the corners.
 For a fuller appearance, you can draw slightly outside your natural lip line, but be careful not to overdo it—a subtle enhancement is key.
 A high-quality, creamy lip liner will give you precise control and prevent the color from feathering.
 This defined border is the foundation for your entire contoured look.

-Step 3: Fill and Blend
+Step 3: Fill In and Blend for a Seamless Look

 Once your lips are outlined, it’s time to create dimension.
 Using the side of your lip liner, lightly shade in the corners of your lips, blending the color inward toward the center.
 The goal is to create a soft gradient effect, leaving the very center of your top and bottom lips bare.
 This technique makes the outer edges appear slightly darker, which creates the illusion of a fuller, more rounded pout.
 Use your fingertip or a small lip brush to gently soften any harsh lines, ensuring the contour looks seamless and natural.